 Source: Field Survey.

-Table 7 (Table 7) summarizes respondents’ views regarding the statement that street hawking has no social, political, or economic effect in Nigeria.
+Table 7 summarizes respondents’ views regarding the statement that street hawking has no social, political, or economic effect in Nigeria.
 The table shows that 10% of respondents strongly agree and 15% agree with the statement, totaling 25% in support of the claim that street hawking is ineffective in impacting these sectors.
 Conversely, a majority of 70% of respondents (40% disagree and 30% strongly disagree) refute the statement, indicating that they perceive street hawking as having significant effects.
 An additional 5% of respondents remain undecided on the issue.
 This clear majority suggests that most respondents recognize the substantial socio-economic and political implications of street hawking in Nigeria.

-Table 8: There are Solutions to the Problems of Street Hawking in Nigeria
+Table 8.
+There are Solutions to the Problems of Street Hawking in Nigeria